 How far does Habermas warrant the normativity, which is to say, show that colonization is bad?
 It is hard to be in favour of self-undermining societies.
 But (some degree of?) alienation might be thought a price worth paying for certain achievements; and not everyone advocates democracy (or at least the same degree or type of it).
 But Habermas does have the following argument for the badness of colonization.
 There is ‘a normative content’ within language itself, in that ‘[r]eaching understanding is the inherent telos of human speech’; and/but a colonized lifeworld, which by definition is not a domain of communicative action, thwarts that telos.
 (Habermas 1992a: 109 and Habermas 1984: 287 respectively.)

 The idea that language has a communicative telos is the crux of Habermas’ thought.
 For it is central both to his philosophy of language (or to his so-called universal pragmatics) and to his ethics.
 To put the second of those points more accurately: the idea of a communicative telos is central to his respective conceptions of both ethics and morality.
 Habermas understands morality to be a matter of norms that are mainly norms of justice and which are in all cases universally-binding.
 Ethics, by contrast, is a matter of values, where those values: express what is good for some individual or some group; have no authority beyond the individual or group concerned; and are trumped by morality when they conflict with it.
-Habermas has a principle, derived from aforementioned telos, that he applies to both normal norms and ethical values.
+Habermas has a principle, derived from the linguistic, communicative telos mentioned above, which he applies to both normal norms and ethical values.
 To wit: a norm or value is acceptable only if all those affected by it could accept it in reasonable – rational and uncoerced – discourse.
 This principle makes morality and ethics matters not for the philosopher but ‘for the discourse between citizens’ (Habermas 1992a: 158).
 (For more on Habermas’ moral philosophy – his ‘discourse ethics’, as it is known – and on his political philosophy, and also on the ways in which the various aspects of his thought fit together, see Finlayson 2005.
 Note, too, that in the twenty-first century Habermas has turned his attention to (1) that which religion can contribute to the public discourse of secular states and (2) bioethics.)

 Habermas’ denial that philosophers have special normative privileges is part of his general (meta)philosophical orientation.
 He calls that orientation ‘postmetaphysical thinking’.
 In rejecting metaphysics, Habermas means to reject not only a normative privilege for philosophy but also the idea that philosophy can ‘make claims about the world as a whole’ (Dews 1995: 209).
 Habermas connects postmetaphysical thinking to something else too.
 He connects it to his rejection of that which he calls ‘the philosophy of consciousness’.
 Habermas detects the philosophy of consciousness in Descartes, in German Idealism, and in much other philosophy besides.
 Seemingly a philosophy counts as a philosophy of consciousness, for Habermas, just in case it holds this: the human subject apprehends the world in an essentially individual and non-linguistic way.
 To take Habermas’ so-called ‘communicative turn’ is to reject that view; it is to hold, instead, that human apprehension is at root both linguistic and intersubjective.
 Habermas believes that Wittgenstein, Mead, and others prefigured and even somewhat accomplished this ‘paradigm shift’ (Habermas 1992a: 173, 194).